Back To School Bus Craft W/Free Printable Template

 See some of our favorite back to school crafts below!

-Tissue Paper Apple Craft – Gather the little ones and dive into this fantastic craft!
+Tissue Paper Apple Craft – Gather the little ones and dive into this easy idea!
 It’s a super fun activity to do at home and also a great way to strengthen fine motor skills.
+Perfect for kids going back to school, this project is bound to get everyone excited for the new school year.

-Crayon Paper Bag Puppet Craft – This is one of our favorite back to school crafts!
+Crayon Paper Bag Puppet Craft – This is one of our favorite back to school projects!
 It’s engaging, and also easy to make.
 It’s sure to put a smile on your child’s face and give them that extra burst of excitement they need to tackle the new academic year with enthusiasm.

 New School Year Activities